 Peer coaching circles help to create a greater capacity for listening, questioning, dialogue and feedback in the workplace and create a commitment to action and learning well beyond the boundaries of the formal program.
 Members of peer coaching circles build their own coaching capacity more quickly and become adept at translating their insights and skills back on the job.
 By developing an internal coaching capacity, coaching circles extend beyond their immediate peer group as leaders apply their coaching conversation skills back in their workplace with direct reports and colleagues.
 Further, because peer coaching circles build strong collaborative peer support networks for addressing ongoing challenges and issues related to diversity and inclusion issues as they arrive, they become a powerful mechanism for embedding and sustaining cultural change throughout the organisation.

 It is important to have a formal plan for measuring the outcome of your investment in inclusive leadership development—what metrics will be calculated, by who, and how often?
 Once targets or other goals are set, responsibility for their achievement should be assigned to individuals who are held accountable through scorecards and other performance management tools.
 Ultimate accountability for diversity and inclusion should be at the level of the CEO and the Board of Directors, although every leader should be rated on their inclusive leadership capability.

 At Include-Empower, we are committed to making a measurable impact and work with our clients to track the success of our programs.
 Examples of inclusive leadership behaviours practiced by leaders we worked with this year to build inclusive leadership capability include:

 (i) Behaviours that foster respect

-- calling out bias and acting as an upstander
+- calling-in bias and acting as an upstander

 - being more mindful of and using inclusive language